Open Source Summit Korea

 This year’s event will take place at the Grand InterContinental Seoul Parnas in Seoul, South Korea.

-We have negotiated a discounted rate at a hotels in the area.
 Please visit our Venue & Travel page for room block information and hotels in the area.
-Rooms will likely sell out in advance of the room block close date listed for each hotel – we encourage you to book early to secure a room at the conference rate.
+Rooms will likely sell out before the room block close date listed for each hotel – we encourage you to book early to secure a room at the conference rate.

-The schedule will be announced Thursday, September 18, and will be posted on our website using sched.com.
+The schedule will be announced on June 11 and posted on our website via sched.com.

 Please view the schedule for your exact session time.
 Session times are inclusive of Q&A. Please be mindful of your session timing.